slzander/emotions-feature-extractor/README.md

 **Welcome to Feelings Forward, where you can always find something to do regardless of how you're feeling!
-You can train this app to recognize different facial expressions/emotions and choose different activities based on the expression you give.
+You can train this app to recognize different facial expressions/emotions and choose different activities based on the expression you train it to recognize.
 Feelings Forward uses a pre-trained model that extracts features of an image and re-trains with new data.
 Have fun!**

 Created by Stacey Zander.

 ![background](/1.png)
 Image 1: This is the "Train your own model" page

 ![background](/2.png)
 Image 2: This page shows some ideas for activities when you're feeling happy.

 ![background](/3.png)
 Image 3: This page shows some ideas for activities when you're feeling stressed.

 **Demo:**

 https://youtu.be/yCC6g9syFMk